stephanlphilips/pulse_lib/Readme.md

 ```bash
 	python3 setup.py install
 ```
-The python scrip will also take care of compuling the c code.
+The python scrip will also take care of compiling the c code.
 On windows, it is recommended to do this in a Anaconda promt.
 You will need to run the promt with administarator privelages.

 # Documentation
 Documentation for the library can be found at: